byeonggonkang/XjeraTerm/README.md

-A terminal application for MCU debugging.
+A terminal application for Xjera MCU debugging.